Drupal-NYC/drupalcampnyc/README.md

 ## Using Composer

-You must run composer inside the Lando container by using `ddev composer` instead of `composer`.
+You should run composer inside the DDEV container by using `ddev composer` instead of `composer`.

-Why?
-For performance reasons, lando.yml is configured to disable syncing of files in the `vendor` and `node_modules` directories.
-For this reason, running vanilla `composer` commands in your terminal will not behave as expected.

-If you prefer to take the performance hit (and use `composer`) rather than have to use `lando composer`, you should be able to override the excludes in lando.local.yml by adding an exclude similar to `"!vendor"`.
+If you prefer to run composer on the host (and use `composer`) rather than have to use `ddev composer`, you must have the same version of PHP as that used in the container.

 Lando's [Performance documentation](https://docs.lando.dev/config/performance.html) explains further.